GiA's Online Gallery

 Self-Portrait

 Every time I express myself authentically, I heal a part of me that was once silenced.
-Speak, paint, dance, write…set yourself free Gia
+Speak, paint, dance, write…set yourself free GiA.

 2025